sbtnRey/Cannon-Arms/README.md

 Additional Information about development can be found here: http://web.cecs.pdx.edu/~reynx/_build/html/index.html

 ## Build instructions
 To run the game one has to use an older version of Unity (2017.1.0), this is due to using the VRTK library as a new one is still in development and still lacks many of the tools used for this games development.
-Both VRTK and the SteamVR libraries can be attained from Unity's asset store for free.
+Both VRTK and the SteamVR libraries are included in the build.

 ### Prerequisites
 * HTC Vive (HardWare)
 * Unity 2017.1.0
-* SteamVR Library
-* VRTK

 ## Author